Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies

 \subsection{Antibody sequence alignment and similarity analysis}

 The next question is whether there is any connection or similarity between the antibody paratopes in our library, particularly for those antibodies that share the same binding sites.
 To better understand this perspective, we carry out multiple sequence alignment (MSA) to further study the similarity and difference among existing antibodies.
-Many antibodies are very similar to each other and can be described in a few groups.
-The first group includes BD-629, CC12.3\cite{yuan2020structural}, COVA2-04\cite{wu2020alternative}, CV30\cite{hurlburt2020structural}, CC12.1\cite{yuan2020structural}, B38\cite{wu2020noncompeting}, BD-236, BD-604, EY6A, and REGN10933\cite{hansen2020studies}, as well as CB6\cite{shi2020human}.
-Their identity scores to CB6 are 87.39 \%, 88.51 \%, 87.76 \%, 87.02 \%, 93.36 \%, 92.27 \%, 91.53 \%, 91.51 \%, 89.80 \%, and 87.73 \%, respectively.
-The second group is composed of H11-H4, and Nb, as well as H11-D4, and their identity scores to H11-D4 are 96.27 \% and 93.28 \%, respectively.
-These are nanobodies.
-The third group has REGN10987, and COVA2-39, as well as P2B-2F6, and their identity scores to P2B-2F6 are 80.05 \%, 88.44 \%, respectively.
-The alignment plots are in the Supporting material (S2).
+Many antibodies are very similar to each other and can be classified into several clusters by CD-HIT suite\cite{huang2010cd}. { The first and largest cluster includes COVA2-04, CC12.1, BD-236, BD-604, B38, EY6A, S304, P2C-1A3, A fab, C1A, STE90-C11, and CB6.
+Their identity scores to CB6 are 90.48 \%, 94.74 \%, 93.59 \%, 93.35 \%, 94.77 \%, 92.52 \%, 90.62 \%, 90.51 \%, 91.18 \%, 94.08 \%, and 93.00 \%, respectively.
+The second cluster contains BD-629, CC12.3, P2C-1F11, and CV30.
+Their identity scores to CV30 are 95.41 \%, 96.32 \%, and 97.68 \%, respectively.
+The third cluster has CV07-270 and COVA2-39, the pairwise identity score is 90.18 \%.
+The fourth cluster is composed of H11-H4, H11-D4, and Nb, and their identity scores to Nb are 99.25 \% and 95.52 \%, respectively.
+They are all nanobodies.
+The fifth cluster has Fab 298 and COVA1-16, the pairwise identity score is 90.80 \%.
+Their alignment plots are in the Supporting material (Figures S1-S5).}

-Therefore, multiple sequence alignment suggests that the paratopes of the antibodies BD-629, CB6, COVA2-04, CV30, CC12.1, CC12.3, C105, BD-604, BD-236, and B38 are almost identical.
-Similarly, the paratopes of the antibodies H11-H4, H11-D4, Nb are highly consistent.
-So are the antibodies REGN10987, COVA2-39, and P2B-2F6.
 The above similarity indicates that the adaptive immune systems of individuals have a common way to generate antibodies.
-On the other hand, the existence of three distinct groups, as well as antibody 4A8 suggests the diversity in the immune response.
-Note that we have also included ACE2 in our MSA as a reference but none of the existing antibodies is similar to ACE2, because they were created from entirely different mechanisms.
+On the other hand, the existence of five distinct clusters, as well as antibodies { 4A8, FC05, and 2G12} suggests the diversity in the immune response.
+Note that we have also included ACE2 in our MSA as a reference, but none of the existing antibodies is similar to ACE2 because they were created from entirely different mechanisms.